 Whether you need to file a workers' compensation claim or want to learn about your options for suing, contact us at the Daspit Law Firm for help.
-Our Houston construction accident attorney provides compassionate service and aggressive representation to every one of our clients, and we are ready to take immediate action on your case.
+Our Experienced construction accident attorney provides compassionate service and aggressive representation to every one of our clients, and we are ready to take immediate action on your case.

 We handle injury claims involving chemical burns, spinal cord injuries, electrical injuries, traumatic brain injuries and other types of catastrophic injuries, and we take on cases were our client has been hurt in accidents ranging from slip and fall to forklift accidents and crane accidents.